-Reasonable accommodations are made for disabled students to ensure equal access to law school programs.
-Accommodations are based on medical documentation and the directions of the University's Office of Accessibility Services.
-Disability accommodations are coordinated through the Associate Dean for Academic Affairs or their designee.
+Reasonable accommodations are made for students with documented disabilities to ensure equal access to law school programs.
+Accommodations are based on medical documentation and the directions of the University's Department of Accessibility Services (DAS).
+Disability accommodations are coordinated through the Associate Dean for Academic Programs & Students, or their designee.